Pedro Almodóvar: Personal life

-Almodóvar is openly gay.
+Almodóvar is gay.
 He describes himself as having been actively bisexual until the age of 34.
 He has been with his partner, actor and photographer, Fernando Iglesias, since 2002, and often casts him in small roles in his films.
 The pair live in separate dwellings in neighbouring districts of Madrid; Almodóvar in Argüelles and Iglesias in Malasaña.
 Almodóvar used to live on Calle de O'Donnell on the eastern side of the city but moved to his €3 million apartment on Paseo del Pintor Rosales in the west in 2007.

 In 2009, Almodóvar signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

 Almodóvar endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.

+In April 2018, Almodóvar was recognised as "Adoptive Son of Madrid" by the municipal corporation.

 In 2025, Almodóvar signed a letter criticising the film industry's "passivity" before the ongoing Gaza genocide.

 In the 2025 documentary miniseries Pedro x Javis, Almodóvar cited Kika and I'm So Excited! as his least favourite pictures of his own filmography, while considering All About My Mother, Talk to Her, and Bad Education to be his most accomplished works.